yatendra121/vq-vuetify/README.md

 </template>
 ```

+## Components

+Here's a list of components provided by @qnx/vuetify:

+### Vuetify Form Components:

+-   VqTextField
+-   VqTextarea
+-   VqAutocomplete
+-   VqFileInput
+-   VqForm
+-   VqCheckbox
+-   VqDatePicker
+-   VqColorPicker
+-   VqOtpInput
+-   VqSubmitBtn

+### Other Components:

+-   VqDataTable
+-   collectVqHeaders
+-   VqSerialNo
+-   VqList
+-   VqTableFilter
+-   VqListLoadMoreBtn
+-   useVqForm

+### Integration Components:

+-   VqTextEditor

+Additionally, @qnx/vuetify extends existing components that are specifically useful in the context of forms.
+The library also includes additional components designed for displaying data.
+Overall, it appears to be a comprehensive solution for simplifying the implementation of forms and managing data presentation within Vuetify-based applications.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first
-to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.